openjdk/mobile/doc/building_ios.md

 # Building the JDK targeting iOS

 > [!NOTE]
-> Follow the instructions in [building.md](building.md) to make sure you can build the JDK
+> Follow the instructions in [building.md](building.md) to make sure
-> targeting a desktop platform before trying to build for iOS
+> you can build the JDK targeting macOS before trying to build for iOS

 ## Build static image for iOS